Rapper Pop Smoke fatally shot in Hollywood Hills home invasion

 "Damn.
 The future was bright for Pop Smoke.
 This is tragic.
 Brooklyn is in mourning right now," rapper Talib Kweli echoed on Instagram.

-In September, Jackson was profiled in a New York Times piece that ran with the headline "The Rapid Rise of Pop Smoke, Brooklyn Rap’s Homecoming King."
+In September, Jackson was profiled in a New York Times article that ran with the headline "The Rapid Rise of Pop Smoke, Brooklyn Rap's Homecoming King."

-"As a rapper, Pop Smoke metes out verses in tight clusters while still sounding relaxed, as if untroubled by the battles he knows are just around the corner," said the article.
-"It’s a callback to the likes of DMX and M.O.P., or the early days of 50 Cent and G-Unit."
+"As a rapper, Pop Smoke metes out verses in tight clusters while still sounding relaxed, as if untroubled by the battles he knows are just around the corner," the article said.
+"It's a callback to the likes of DMX and M.O.P., or the early days of 50 Cent and G-Unit."

 "The way he attacks the track is definitely those type of guys," D.J.
 Funkmaster Flex was quoted saying in the piece.
 "I love his energy, his vibe, his song."

+The rapper has been described as a gang member in court documents, but it's not clear what, if any, role those previous ties played in his killing, law enforcement sources said.

+In one case, court documents described Jackson as a member of the 823 G Strong Crips street gang.

 Jackson ran into a legal problem in January when he was accused of transporting a stolen Rolls-Royce across state lines.
-Jackson and the owner of the car had made a verbal agreement in Los Angeles that Jackson could use the car in an upcoming music video in exchange for the owner receiving special treatment at a Pop Smoke concert.
+Jackson and the owner of the car had made a verbal agreement in Los Angeles that Jackson could use the car in a coming music video in exchange for the owner's getting special treatment at a Pop Smoke concert.

-Jackson was supposed to return the car after the video shoot, but the owner tracked the car by GPS to Arizona, and also said a photo of Jackson and the car in New York had been posted to social media.
+Jackson was supposed to return the car after the video shoot, but the owner tracked the car by GPS to Arizona and said a photo of Jackson and the car in New York had been posted to social media.
 That's when the owner reported the luxury car stolen.

+Other cases since 2018 have included arrests on allegations of shoplifting, weapons possession and various drug offenses.

 Earlier this month, Jackson dropped his second mixtape, "Meet the Woo V.2."
-The debuted #7 on the Top 200 chart, Billboard tweeted Tuesday.
+It debuted at No. 7 on the Top 200 chart, Billboard tweeted Tuesday.

 Jackson's attorney told NBC News he did not have a comment "at this time relating to the events of this morning."